C5m7b4/algorithms-01/README.md

 optimize our stack to be a little more helpfull with a stacktrace

 ## branch 29

 optimize our stack a little more and see what it looks like to stack function call and then pop them off later to use in our code

+## branch 30

+Now let's build up our own Queue system like the one that runs in the browser javascript execution context